AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 #### Level 3: Flowing Movement

 You can step gracefully through ballroom and battlefield.
-You can move through spaces occupied by any hostile creature, regardless of its size.
-When you reach Rogue level 6, you also are unaffected by the reduction to movement from being in a hostile creature's space.
+You can move through spaces occupied by any hostile creature, regardless of its size, and you are also unaffected by the reduction to movement from being in a hostile creature's space.

 On your turn, if you travel through the space of a hostile creature you can use Sneak Attack against that creature without needing Advantage on the attack.